Community Based Alternatives

 DRCs (DAY REPORTING CENTERS)

-Day Reporting Centers provide an intensive non-residential prison diversion program targeted at high-risk, high-need offenders with a history of substance abuse and non-compliant behavior.
-DRCs seek to address the root problem of substance abuse, rather than the non-violent crimes that result from addiction.
+Day Reporting Centers provide an intensive non-residential prison diversion program targeted at high-risk, high-need individuals with a history of substance use and non-compliant behavior.
+DRCs seek to address the root problem of substance use, rather than the non-violent crimes that result from addiction.

-All offenders sentenced to DRCs should meet the following criteria:
+All individuals sentenced to DRCs should meet the following criteria:

 - Minimum of 12 months left under sentence